neoforged/.github/primers/1.21.9/index.md

         - `$Static` - Uses the already resolved game profile.
         - `$Dynamic` - Dynamically resolves the game profile on use.
         - `$Partial` - Represents part of the game profile depending on whatever information is provided to the component.
+- `net.minecraft.world.level`
+    - `BaseCommandBlock$CloseableCommandBlockSource` - A command source typically for a command block.
-- `net.minecraft.world.level.Level`
+    - `Level`
         - `getEntityInAnyDimension` - Gets the entity by UUID.
         - `getPlayerInAnyDimension` - Gets the player by UUID.
 - `net.minecraft.world.level.block`
     - `Block#dropFromBlockInteractLootTable` - Drops the loot when interacting with a block.
     - `ChestBlock`
         - `chestCanConnectTo` - Returns whether the chest can merge with another block.
         - `getConnectedBlockPos` - Gets the connected block position of the chest.
         - `getOpenChestSound`, `getCloseChestSound` - Returns the sounds played on chest open / close.
+        - `getChestType` - Returns the type of the chest based on the surrounding chests.
     - `ChiseledBookShelfBlock#FACING`, `SLOT_*_OCCUPIED` - The block state properties of the chiseled bookshelf.
     - `CopperChestBlock` - The block for the copper chest.
     - `CopperGolemStatueBlock` - The block for the copper golem statue.